 The procedure of measuring the settlement using the profiler is presented in Attachment B of this Plan.
 The process can be carried out as a two-man operation with one pulling the draw cord and the other booking the readings.
-The settlement profilers will be read bi-weekly during the construction and operation of the SCA.
+The settlement profilers will be read twice per week during the construction and operation of the SCA.
 Under the direction of the Design Engineer, profiler readings may only need to be performed in the areas that are undergoing active filling or have been filled during the last few weeks.
 In addition, the Design Engineer may adjust the monitoring frequency based on the observed readings.
+Modifications to monitoring frequencies will be in consultation with and approved by NYSDEC.